All Episodes

 Big deal.

-Not reconcile with it.
+Not reconciled with it?

-I'll bet you Chavez's military is in the hills down there, surrounding Honduras, waiting for the go signal from Obama to go in there and finally have a real coup to take a democratic country back.
+I'll bet you Chavez's military is in the hills down there surrounding Honduras waiting for the go signal from Obama to go in there and finally have a real coup to take a Democratic country back.

-This is how this is how he does.
+This is how he does.

-Bernie Goldberg said it last night, he said it on Fox Show.
+Bernie Goldberg said it last night.

 They were talking about the Michael Jackson coverage.